-Retention of patients in clinical trials is an expensive and time-consuming process and could be made more difficult or rendered impossible by multiple factors outside our control.
+Enrollment and retention of patients in clinical trials is an expensive and time-consuming process and could be made more difficult or rendered impossible by multiple factors outside our control.

-We may encounter delays or difficulties in enrolling, or be unable to enroll, a sufficient number of patients to complete any potential future clinical trials on our targeted timelines, or at all, and even once enrolled, we may be unable to retain a sufficient number of patients to complete any of our trials.
+We may encounter delays or difficulties in enrolling, or be unable to enroll, a sufficient number of patients to complete any of our clinical trials on our current timelines, or at all, and even once enrolled, we may be unable to retain a sufficient number of patients to complete any of our trials.
 Slow enrollment in our clinical trials may lead to delays in our development timelines and milestones.